-CAUSES

-(Explanatory Model, Social Network, Older Adults)

-This question indicates the meaning of the condition for the individual, which may be relevant for clinical care.
+Causes (Explanatory Model, Social Network, Older Adults) This question indicates the meaning of the condition for the individual, which may be relevant for clinical care.

-Note that individuals may identify multiple causes, depending on the facet of the problem they are considering.

-Focus on the views of members of the individual's social network.
-These may be diverse and vary from the individual's.

 4. Why do you think this is happening to you?
 What do you think are the causes of your [PROBLEM]?

-PROMPT FURTHER IF REQUIRED:

-Some people may explain their problem as the result of bad things that happen in their life, problems with others, a physical illness, a spiritual reason, or many other causes.

-5. What do others in your family, your friends, or others in your community think is causing your [PROBLEM]?
+Note that individuals may identify multiple causes, de- pending on the facet of the problem they are consid- ering.
+PROMPT FURTHER IF REQUIRED: Some people may explain their problem as the result of bad things that happen in their life, problems with others, a physical illness, a spiritual reason, or many other causes.
+Focus on the views of members of the individual's social network.
+These may be diverse and vary from the indi- vidual's.
+5. What do others in your family, your friends, or others in your com- munity think is causing your [PROBLEM]?